 Request a trustee-to-trustee transfer.
 Make sure that any assets transfer directly from one account to another or from one IRA custodian to another.
 There is no option for a 60-day rollover when inheriting IRA assets.
 If you receive a check, the money will be taxed as ordinary income, and is ineligible to be deposited into an inherited IRA you may own at another firm, or back into the inherited IRA that it was withdrawn from to begin with.

 Commingling of IRAs is not permitted.
 If you inherit different types of IRAs (Roth, traditional, SEP, etc.) from other IRA owners, you cannot combine them into a single inherited IRA.
+As for commingling IRAs of the same account type, the answer differs based on whether they were inherited from the same original owner or different owners.
+Consult a consult a tax adviser regarding this situation.
 Distribution rules will vary for entities such as trusts, estates, or charities.

 Guidance provided by Fidelity is educational in nature, is not individualized, and is not intended to serve as the primary or sole basis for your investment or tax-planning decisions.